lookalive-software/geodesy/readme.md

 The form will get a link at that address -- two parts maybe! with and without the hash. click on either part and get the content.

 Adjust the labels to overlap it a little bit

+TODO 2

+Branches grow within a particular subdivision of space, and even tho I only track changes, I can view any particular state by rewinding or fast forwarding, with very low bandwidth for seeing "what the next change is" -- mostly small messages updating position and style parameters, with the occasional url or text, a few kilobytes at most.
+View cross-sections of branching (creating a finer grid and skinnier twigs if necessary, fractally, infinitely, as much space as you need)